-Wallsend Jubilee Primary School
+Wallsend Jubilee Primary School Emotional Health and well being policy

 Aims and Philosophy

 At Wallsend Jubilee Primary School, we have a warm, welcoming and happy environment where teamwork and mutual support permeate through every aspect of school life.
 We celebrate the diversity of our school family.